Maintenance Worker (Three Casual Positions)

 Mental Demands

-- ▪ Ability to manage several tasks and responsibilities at one time and must be prepared to deal with emergencies and stressful situations at any time
+▪ You will have to complete several tasks and responsibilities at one time and must be prepared to deal with emergencies and stressful situations at any time

 Condition of Employment